Snehithmb/-Data-Cleaning-Preprocessing/README.md

-link for google colab : https://colab.research.google.com/drive/1rnfrIVh-skQbQ7XpmfxuvKIYz-QYubft?usp=sharing

 #  Data Cleaning & Preprocessing – Titanic Dataset

+Link for google colab : https://colab.research.google.com/drive/1rnfrIVh-skQbQ7XpmfxuvKIYz-QYubft?usp=sharing

 ## 📌 Objective
 To clean and preprocess raw data using Python tools such as **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn**.
 This step is crucial for preparing data before feeding it into a machine learning model.